mibe-iot/thinker-backend/README.md

 and mongo DB) **on ARM-based hardware like Raspberry PI**, see [thinker's docker-compose script](https://github.com/mibe-iot/thinker/blob/master/docker-compose.yml).
 This compose file uses special front-end and back-end images built for ARM architecture.

+To run application inside docker container, use this image: https://github.com/mibe-iot/thinker-backend/pkgs/container/thinker-backend

+Use tag `arm` for ARM-based systems and tag `latest` or `x64` for x64 systems.

 ### Running application from sources